1932 Atlantic hurricane season: Hurricane Nine

-San Ciprián hurricane of 1932

 On September 25, ships first noted a tropical storm east of the Leeward Islands.
 The storm quickly intensified as it moved towards the west due to a nearby high pressure system, reaching hurricane strength at 12:00 UTC that day.
 As it approached Puerto Rico, the hurricane continued to rapidly intensify, before reaching its peak intensity as a Category 4 hurricane with winds of 145 mph and a minimum pressure of 943 mbar on September 27, before making landfall near Ceiba, Puerto Rico, at 03:00 UTC.
 The hurricane slightly weakened over the island, and after crossing the Mona Passage, made a second landfall in southern areas of the Dominican Republic as a Category 2 hurricane.
 Its passage of Hispaniola significantly weakened the hurricane, downgrading it to tropical strength on September 28.
 After brushing Jamaica to the south, the storm remained weak as it traversed the Caribbean.
 The cyclone made landfall in British Honduras between Hopkins and Placencia with winds of 45 mph late on October 1.
 Thereafter, the storm quickly weakened and dissipated over southeastern Mexico on October 3.

-Possible due to the storm's small size, sustained wind speeds reached only 60 mph on Saint Croix and Saint Thomas, while Saint Barthélemy experienced sustained winds between 60 and 85 mph.
+On Barbuda, the hurricane damaged many buildings and homes, with more than 60 destroyed.
+Rainfall totals exceeding 8 in severely damaged many roads throughout Montserrat.
+Possibly due to the storm's small size, sustained wind speeds reached only 60 mph on Saint Croix and Saint Thomas, while Saint Barthélemy experienced sustained winds between 60 and 85 mph.
 On Saint Thomas, winds downed wires and trees and damaged homes.
 The storm also capsized ships in Saint Thomas harbor and at Tortola.
 Property damage on Saint Thomas alone exceeded $200,000, while 15 fatalities were reported.
 Most of the damage caused by the San Ciprián hurricane occurred in Puerto Rico, particularly along the island's northern half, with the cyclone drawing comparisons to the 1928 Okeechobee hurricane.
 The powerful winds destroyed numerous buildings.
 More than 40,000 homes were demolished, rendering 25,000 families homeless.
 Winds also knocked out communications systems, hampering relief efforts.
 Heavy losses were incurred to crops, particularly to citrus and coffee.
 The hurricane caused 257 deaths and injured 4,820 other people, while inflicting about $35.6 million in damage.
 Economic losses related to the hurricane amounted to about 20 percent of Puerto Rico's gross income.
 Significant damage to agriculture occurred in the Dominican Republic.
 Impacts in Jamaica and British Honduras were minimal.